Krishap-s/Cyptchat/README.md

 -p : your server's port
 -k : the encryption password u shared with your friends before chatting -U : The name u want to appear as in the chatroom
+Note : Dependencies incluse Python( of course) Pycrypto and cryptography